icopy-site/awesome/docs/awesome/awesome-quantum-computing.md

 ## Learning

 - [An Interactive Introduction to Quantum Computing](https://davidbkemp.github.io/QuantumComputingArticle/) - Interactive learning for quantum gate computing by David Kemp.
+- [Black Opal](https://q-ctrl.com/black-opal) - An interactive platform for learning the fundamentals of quantum computing.
 - [CNOT](https://cnot.io/) - Easy to understand, step by step introduction to quantum computing concepts.
 - [Chris Ferrie](https://csferrie.medium.com/) - Univeristy Professor in Sydney, Australia, author of Quantum Computing for babies (and many more) as well as excellent Quantum Computing lectures on Medium.
 - [Documentation for Forest and pyQuil](http://pyquil.readthedocs.io/en/latest/) - Tutorials for Rigetti Computing's SDK.